quotepilgrim/midibox360/README.md

 combination of shoulder buttons/triggers being held down).
 This will also reset the base note.

+#### Right trigger issue
-**NOTE:** Combinations with both LT and RT held down won't work on Windows due to a limitation in `pygame`.
-It does work properly on Linux, and it may work on Windows with some non-Xbox controllers.
-You can work around this issue by changing right_trigger to something else in midiBox360's configuration, or mapping your controller to a [vJoy][2] virtual joystick with the help of a tool like [FreePIE][3].
+Due to a limitation in how `pygame` detects inputs, holding both LT and RT down doesn't work on Windows.
+It does work properly on Linux if you set `right_trigger` to `"axis_5"` in the configuration file, and it may work on Windows with some non-Xbox controllers.
+You can work around this issue by changing `right_trigger` to something else, or mapping your controller to a [vJoy][2] virtual joystick with the help of a tool like [FreePIE][3].
 Note that the program can be used with little to no issue without using the right trigger.

-In order to use freePIE + vJoy as a workaround, install both programs and run [this][4] script with FreePIE.
+In order to do the latter, install both programs and run [this][4] script with FreePIE.
 Make sure to follow the instructions at the top of the script, then change the value of `right_trigger` in midiBox360's configuration file to `"axis_5"`, and the value of `joystick` to whichever number is appropriate; it should be either `0` or `1` if you have exactly one controller connected and one vJoy device enabled, depending on which one is detected as the first device.

 ### Using Other Controllers